International Visitor Program

-Every year, Cincinnati Children’s Hospital Medical Center hosts more than 200 non-employee international visiting observers throughout the institution.
-These observers fall into different categories, including clinical observers, research observers (also known as visiting research scientists), medical student observers and nursing observers.
+Every year, Cincinnati Children’s Hospital Medical Center hosts more than 200 non-employee international visitors throughout the institution.
+These health professionals fall into different categories, including clinical observers and researchers (also known as visiting research scientists).

-Here are some key points before deciding to apply for an observership at Cincinnati Children’s:
+Here are some key points to consider before deciding to apply at Cincinnati Children’s:

 - International visiting clinical observers are allowed to come to Cincinnati Children’s to observe only (i.e., hands-on training and diagnoses are prohibited).

-- Applicants must speak and understand English well enough to communicate with people.
-If necessary, the hosting department will request a telephone interview to assess your English language skills.
+- All applicants, both clinical observers and researchers, must speak and understand English well enough to communicate with people.

-- There is no educational credit or certificate for coming to Cincinnati Children’s as an international visiting observer.
+- There is no educational credit or certificate for coming to Cincinnati Children’s.